 If you are not funded by SFE, check with a Welfare Adviser in the Advice and Counselling Service whether you might be able to apply to your funding body for additional discretionary funding.

 If you need to re-take more than one year of study and there were no compelling personal reasons that contributed to either repeat year, you are unlikely to be awarded any additional funding on top of the standard entitlement (Maintenance Loan and Supplementary Grants only) for your additional re-take years.
 Check your options with a Welfare Adviser in the Advice and Counselling Service.

 If you wish to apply for discretionary funding, you will usually need the evidence listed below to apply, although this is just a guide - a Welfare Adviser will let you know exactly what documents you will need, as this will vary according to your individual situation.
+Please note, if you have no evidence, please still contact a Welfare Adviser who can discuss your options.
 You do not need to have these documents before you contact a Welfare Adviser in the Advice and Counselling Service, but this list might help you to start thinking about preparing your application:

 Your own letter to your funding authority, to explain: